-Volunteers are encouraged to join the staff.
-Many camp weeks we have volunteer pastors to lead our Vespers services and provide bible education.
-Other volunteers are moms, grandmothers, fathers and grandfathers, retired folks and high school and college students looking for philanthropy hours for school or scholarships.
-Volunteers pass the same background checks our staff members do.
-Many times they bring special skills in the way of arts and crafts, music, fishing, outdoor expertise, cooking, cleaning, mowing, painting and other specialties.
+Volunteers are a necessity and more than welcome to join our WMC staff.
+Learn more here.
+Frequently, we have volunteer pastors to lead our Vespers services and provide bible education.
+Whether you’re looking for somewhere special to spend your time or you would like to fulfill philanthropy hours for school or scholarships, WMC has a spot for you.
+Volunteers often bring special skills to Camp in the way of arts & crafts, music, fishing, outdoor education, cooking, cleaning, mowing, painting, and many other specialty areas.
 Can’t commit to an entire week?
 You’d rather repair something?
-You’d love to teach fishing?
+You’d love to help from home?
 There are plenty of ways to get involved!
-If you are interested in volunteering, please give us a call or send us an email on the Contact Page.
+If you are interested in volunteering, please connect with us on the Contact Page.

 Operations Crew.
 While some of our staff are seasonal, and may only work for a summer, some of our staff have been here for over 10 years and make camp possible.
 Our kitchen staff is made up of professional cooks and those interested in learning more about food services.
 When hiring camp counselors, we look for passionate, hard working students with an interest in areas such as education, recreational sciences, outdoor living skills, ministries, social work, mental or physical therapy, psychology, sports – and really any passion because all are welcome at camp!